Retirement Planning for Your Business

 - Businesses need to prioritize debt over savings.
 Adding savings to your portfolio can have some unexpected benefits to fund your business.
 Although 401(k) plans are designed for retirement savings and can grow faster if the funds are left untouched, the owner-only 401(k) includes a provision allowing you to borrow from your account if you need quick access to funds.
 Most business owners would agree that borrowing from yourself, as opposed to a creditor, is more comfortable.

-- No adequate plans are offered to small businesses.
+- Adequate plans aren’t offered to small businesses.
 Some business owners aren't aware that an owner-only 401(k) is an option.
-Without knowledge of the products available to support small business owners, it's impossible to maximize your savings for retirement.
+There are products available to support small business owners so they can maximize their savings for retirement.

 - It's too hard or complicated to implement.
 This may be true if a small business owner chooses to take on this responsibility alone, but many financial firms offer recordkeeping and third-party administration services for 401(k) plans.
 Some providers offer low-cost, flat-fee packages (with affordable management fees) specifically tailored to businesses with 50 or fewer employees.

 Retirement plans for employees are beneficial for business owners as well.
-According to the U.S. Department of Labor, small businesses can get a tax credit equal to 50 percent of the cost to set up and administer the plan.
-(The credit maximum is $500 per year for each of the first three years of the plan).
+Small businesses can get a tax credit equal to 50 percent of the cost to set up and administer the plan.
+(The credit maximum is $5000 per year for each of the first three years of the plan).

 Offering a key benefit like retirement plans can help employers attract new workers and reduce turnover.
-Employees who make an investment in their future through retirement plans may be less likely to move on to other companies — especially when employers make enrollment easy and/or provide additional value to an employee's total compensation.
+Employees who make an investment in their future through retirement plans may be less likely to move on to other companies — especially when employers make enrollment easy and add value to an employee's total compensation.
 To do so you can:

 Employers, employees, and self-employed individuals can reap tax savings from contributing to a qualified retirement plan.
 This can be accomplished through: